soujoshi/Google-homepage-ui/README.md

 And also make the .env file and add the data as given in .env_sample file in .env file.

 Enter your all google search APi details.
-[Tutorial will come soom on my youtube channel].

 after doing all this run this command to start your app:-